cmdhowdhury/PasswordManager/README.md

 ```
 generate: will output a random password of desired length, includes numbers and letters, not symbols
 ```
+If you open database.txt, you will only see the username and site in plaintext, the passwords will be encrypted through AES encryption.
 ### Credits/Citation
 1. Information regarding working with files: https://www.w3schools.com/java/java_files.asp